 - Describe pre-screening processes to protect patients, therapists and staff,

-- Provide for a smaller caseload than pre-pandemic levels – care should be prioritized on the basis of need,
+- Provide for a smaller caseload than pre-pandemic levels – care should be prioritized on the basis of need, – we recommend 2 or 3 clients a day maximum, priority to people who live alone and work from home.
+Do contact tracing.

 - Ensure that communication to patients and colleagues are clear, shared by all, and consistent,